GSA/automate.fedramp.gov/content/documentation/poam/4-poam-template-to-oscal-mapping.md

 Evidence may be cited from an observation as relative-evidence.

-A POA&M tool could use either an rlink or base64 field here, and may use both.
+A POA&M tool could use either an `rlink` or `base64` field here, and may use both.
 If both are present, FedRAMP tools will give preference to the base64 content.
-If an rlink is used, its href should have a relative path to ensure the path remains valid when the OSCAL content is delivered to FedRAMP.
+If an `rlink` is used, its `href` should have a relative path to ensure the path remains valid when the OSCAL content is delivered to FedRAMP.

-Tools may include multiple rlink fields within the same resource assembly.
-This may be useful if the CSP wanted to maintain an absolute link to the file\'s authoritative source location as well as a relative link suitable for delivery to FedRAMP.
+Tools may include multiple `rlink` fields within the same resource assembly.
+This may be useful if the CSP wanted to maintain an absolute link to the file's authoritative source location as well as a relative link suitable for delivery to FedRAMP.

 ##### Representation